-I’ve officially been doing this whole business thing for almost six years.
+I’ve officially been doing this whole business thing for eight years.
 The experience has been all over the place.
 I’ve gone from thinking that it’s the most awesome experience ever to being moments away from throwing up my hands and throwing in the towel.
 Complete disinterest to passionate love where I stay up for hours writing my little heart out.

 At the end of the day, I still love my business, even on the days where I struggle to like it.